 These are some of the biases that may occur during the translation of tests.
 Test developers will need to be aware of the sources of bias and take the appropriate measures to avoid these biases.

 If you are serious about using psychometric tests properly then we recommend joining PsyAsia International’s Psychometric Assessment at Work Course which leads to an internationally recognised certificate of competence in Occupational Testing and Registration on the RQTU from the British Psychological Society.
-The Course is run publically in Singapore and Hong Kong or in-house anywhere.
+The Course is run publicly in Singapore and Hong Kong or in-house anywhere and we also offer a well-respected Online Training for the BPS Level 1 & 2 qualification.